-What The Wealth
+What The Wealth Retirement Podcast

 When it comes to financial planning and investing, many of us have more questions than answers.
-“What the Wealth?!” offers sound financial information and guidance on numerous concerns to help Gen X and Y families and professionals as well as 50-Forward individuals create the lives they love.
+The “What the Wealth?!”
+Retirement Podcast offers sound financial information and guidance on numerous concerns to help Gen X and Y families and professionals as well as 50-Forward individuals create the lives they love.
 Jonathan P. Bednar, II, CFP, joined Paradigm Wealth Partners in January 2010, where he is in partnership with his father, Jon P. Bednar.
 As a Wealth Advisor, Jonathan enjoys guiding his clients to make informed financial decisions and planning as a means to solve their investment and retirement concerns.Securities offered through LPL Financial.
 Member FINRA/SIPC.
 Investment advice offered through Paradigm Wealth Partners, a registered investment advisor and separate entity from LPL Financial.

-What The Wealth
+What The Wealth Retirement Podcast

 Bond Voyage: Sailing Into Retirement Stability